 What to cover at your safety meeting about parking lots and garages

 Discuss the specific layout of your parking lot or parking garage.
-Consider conducting the meeting in the lot or garage as the weather allows.
-Here you can show employees any twists and turns in the roadway, any tight corners, and areas where accidents are most frequent.
+You may show your employees through pictures (if possible) any twists and turns in the roadway, any tight corners, and areas where accidents are most frequent.
 Another option is to provide a diagram or floor plan of your lot and point out these particular areas.

-Remind employees not to talk on the phone while walking through the parking lot and to always be aware of their surroundings.
-Encourage them to report any instances of speeding or distracted driving.
-You might even develop a form for them to fill out and turn in.
+Remind employees not to talk on the phone while walking through the parking lot and to always be aware of their surroundings, such as suspicious activity or uneven surfaces.
+Encourage them to report any instances of speeding, distracted driving or unsafe conditions.

 We may not think of parking lots and garages as dangerous places, but they can be if people are not paying attention or drive too fast.
 Encourage your employees to be aware of their surroundings, take precautions, and drive safely.
 This helps reduce the risk of injury your employees face as they arrive for or leave work each day.